Warwick, Rhode Island: Transportation

 Interstate 95 is the major thoroughfare of Rhode Island, with the first southbound exit in Warwick at Jefferson Boulevard, and ending with the Route 117 interchange, near the Apponaug rotaries.
 Interstate 295 connects to the main highway at exit 27, providing direct travel to Woonsocket and Massachusetts.
 Smaller routes include Route 37 (Lincoln Avenue Freeway) connecting 295 to U.S. Route 1, and the Airport Connector Road.

 The Rhode Island T. F. Green International Airport is the main airport serving Rhode Island, and is located in Warwick.
 The name was changed from T.F.
 Green Airport in 2021.
 T. F. Green Airport is a station on the Providence/Stoughton Commuter Rail Line, providing weekday service to Providence Station and Boston's South Station.
+Being the location of Rhode Island's sole commercial airport, the City of Warwick is colloquially referred to as "Airport City", though this moniker is highly localized and is seldom heard in other parts of the state further from the airport.